-\Average Population and waste from Table 3.1-2 and Population Estimates from Table 1.2 increase from the Table 3.1-1 average of 51.0% of the MSW and C&D waste to 54.0%, the above table would change to that shown in Table 3.1-4, below.
-(Note that if 0.36 tons/capita represents 51.0% of the MSW/C&D, then 54% would represent roughly 0.38 tons/capita recycled).
+^{}Average Population and waste from Table 3.1-2 and Population Estimates from Table 1.2

+Please note that the goal for the Region is to continue to increase recyclables toward the PADEP goal of 35%, which the Region has nearly met when using the 7 year average, and if the average recycling rate were to increase during this 10-year period, the total tonnage of landfilled material will decrease.
+As an example, if the recycling percentage were to increase from the Table 3.1-1 average of 33.0% of the MSW and C&D waste to 40.0%, the above table would change to that shown in Table 3.1-4, below.
+(Note that if 0.34 tons/capita represents 33.0% of the MSW/C&D, then 40% would represent roughly 0.41 tons/capita recycled).